GurvanR/GANSpace-Reimplementation/README.md

 # GANSpace-Reimplementation
+See our report.pdf if you want further and complementary information on our project.
+Here are the notebooks in the right order.

+# GANSpace.ipynb

 # ImageGenerator.ipynb
 Note : we did not use the truncation trick, i.e. put the arg truncation_psi = 0.7 in the G.mapping.
 This tricks brings every points closer to the barycenter